hi-im-phillip/spring-cert-prep/README.md

 Resource is a named information available via URI.
 It can be a document, image, video, text file, etc. Rest uses different form of presentation of resources, and client can specify format in which Resource should be made available, for example JSON, XML, Text, Html..

-Rest usually provides set of methods that can be used to manipulate resources like http get, post, put, delete
+REST usually provides set of methods that can be used to manipulate resources like http get, post, put, delete

 ### <span style="color: #99ff99;">3.
 What does CRUD mean?</span>